Mahen497/Javascript/interview-prep/Quick.md

   * 10 && 20; // returns 20
   * 20 && 0; // returns 0

+* How && works in JS:

+  * If left side is true, it returns right side.
+  * If left side is false, it returns false (renders nothing).

 * `||` (OR):

   * if **1st is falsy → returns 2nd**